security-companion/security-awareness-training/security-awareness-training-en.md

   - Do I know the URL (= link address)?
   - Is the translation poor?
-  - Is there really no letter changed in the URL? https://amazon.com and https://amaz0n.com are completely different.
+  - Is there really no letter changed in the URL? https://amazon.com and https://amaz0n.com are completely different
   - Am I on the official site or does the last part of the domain belong to another country? .ru, .uk, .cn etc.?
-    - Example: https://company.com.mx or https://company.de instead of https://company.com
+    - Example: https://company.com.uk or https://company.de instead of https://company.com

 ---

-- Before clicking on a link, point to it with the mouse (on tablets long press on it) and check its correctness in the status bar.
+- Before clicking on a link, point to it with the mouse (on tablets long press on it) and check its correctness in the status bar
   - Is an IP address (192.168.178.1) visible instead of an URL?
-- Check shortened links with services such as https://urlex.org/ or https://unshorten.me/ (they display the whole link).
+- Check shortened links with services such as https://urlex.org/ or https://unshorten.me/ (they display the whole link)

 ---

-- When visiting unknown pages, check them critically and if in doubt, cancel the visit.
+- When visiting unknown pages, check them critically and if in doubt, cancel the visit
 - Does the design look strange or is it missing completely?
 - Websites can be checked for viruses with https://virustotal.com
-- It is more secure to enter the address of a website directly in the browser instead of clicking on the link in the e-mail.
+- It is more secure to enter the address of a website directly in the browser instead of clicking on the link in an e-mail

 ---

-- If you receive an e-mail with a suspicious attachment from a friend/colleague, call the sender before opening the attachment to check if the e-mail is legitimate.
+- If you receive an e-mail with a suspicious attachment from a friend/colleague, call the sender before opening the attachment to check if the e-mail is legitimate
 - Look for the lock in the browser bar ![w:50 h:50](https://security-companion.net/static/lock.jpg)
-  - Attention: The lock only means that the connection between browser and client is encrypted.
+  - Attention: The lock only means that the connection between browser and client is encrypted
-  - A lock does not automatically mean that the site is secure or not operated by an attacker.
+  - A lock does not automatically mean that the site is secure or not operated by an attacker

 ---

-- Never install software that is advertised in a browser pop-up.
+- Never install software that is advertised in a browser pop-up
-- Do not log into email accounts or online banking on public computers (hotel lobby, library etc.) as attackers can record data.
+- Do not log into email accounts or online banking on public computers (hotel lobby, library etc.) as attackers can record data
 - Never activate macros in Microsoft Word, Excel etc. with suspicious attachments!

 ---